scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The fixed file format of Protein Data Bank coordinate files with the file extension of *pdb* originated in the 1970s with the birth of the Portein Data Bank, but very large biological macromolecules have been determined oterh the past two decades that exceeded the limits on the number of atoms permitted in one file.
 Structures like the ribosome had to be split acresos multiple files.
 To address this and other shortcomings of the PDB file format, the PDBx/mmCIF (Protein Data Bank Exchange macromolecular Crystallogrpahic Information Framework) file format has become the data standard :cite:`Westbrook22`.
 The *cctbx* has adapted and can read in mmcif files.

 taggedcctbxsnips
 +++++++++++++++++++++

-The Elyra-snippets extension for Jupyter Lab supports the use of tagged snippets.
+The Elyra-snippets extension for Jupyter Lab supports the use of tagged snippets (https://elyra.readthedocs.io/en/latest/user_guide/code-snippets.html).
-The tags are used to narrow the list of possible snippets.
-We made a version of the cctbxsnips library for this extension (https://github.com/MooersLab/taggedcctbxsnips).
+Each snippet is in a separate JavaScript file with the json file extension :ref:`taggedcctbxsnips`.

 .. figure:: ./figs/taggedcctbxsnips.png
    :align: center